SayyadParvej/sql-data-warehouse-project/README.md

    scripts/gold/ → create analytics-ready tables

-4. Use the tests/ folder for sample queries and validation.
+4.Use the tests/ folder for sample queries and validation.

 5. Refer to docs/ for diagrams and data flow understanding.